awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     will recur throughout the ultralearning principles: that something mentally strenuous provides a greater benefit to learning than something easy.
-Key idea: that something mentally strenuous provides a greater benefit to learning than something easy.
+**Key idea**: "something mentally strenuous provides a greater benefit to learning than something easy."

 ## Retrieval

 The summary of this chapter is that trying to test yourself and summoning things from memory is a highly effective strategy.
 It helps create depth of connection and makes someone an effective test taker as well as creator.
 Having to recall information strengthens connections between things (concepts, facts, etc).
-Basically, being active with material and having to test whether you _really_ knew something is highly effective.
+Basically, being active with material and having to test whether you _really_ know something is highly effective.

 In addition to retrieval, you can create tests for yourself to get even better at a specific subject.
 The act of creating tests, studying material for others, etc. gives you a platform to clarify your ideas.
-Other students can ask you questions and sometimes expose areas of lack of understanding since you have put your ideas on a platform.
+Other students can ask you questions and sometimes expose holes in your understanding since you have put your ideas out in the open.

-The primary idea is this:

     Pushing difficulty higher and opting for testing oneself well before you are “ready” is more efficient.

     [...]Although waiting too long before you test yourself may have disadvantages, increasing difficulty by giving yourself fewer clues and prompts are likely helpful, provided that you can get some feedback on them later.

+**Key idea**: "Pushing difficulty higher and opting for testing oneself well before you are “ready” is more efficient."

 Could you even take the final exam before the class begins?
 A provoactive idea, but apparently testing oneself may be a better solution than simply going through material.
 Speaking personally, I didn't want to study almost at all for the DMV exam and I passed it purely by taking the practice tests for a grand total of 1.5 hours of studying instead of trying to go through the whole booklet over and over.

-The said effect is known as **the forward-testing effect** , shows that retrieval not only helps enhance what you’ve learned but can enhance new learnings on the subject.
+The side effect is known as **the forward-testing effect** , shows that retrieval not only helps enhance what you’ve learned but can enhance new learnings on the subject.
 Talk about more bang for your buck!

 So start early, dive into the deep end when you're not ready, and get to learning by doing the harder stuff quickly.
 Don't be afraid of feedback.